AsoDesu/wtfimb/README.md

-# Where the heck is my bus?
+# Where the "heck" is my bus?

 wtfimb is a Discord Bot & Web App which provides you with updates and additional information about a bus trip, using Stagecoach's services